 The Māori language is an official language of New Zealand, and in recent years has undergone a revival.
 However, it is still threatened and, according to the 2006 census results, was spoken by only one in four Māori.
 Approximately 25,000 non-Māori could speak the language.

 Māori culture is going through enormous change, with the establishment of new institutions and organisations.
 These include:

 In the early 2000s a number of Māori individuals were regarded as major national figures or had international reputations in their chosen fields.
-Among them were the opera singer Dame Kiri Te Kanawa, film director Lee Tamahori, child actor Keisha Castle-Hughes, golfer Michael Campbell, artist Ralph Hotere (who died in early 2013), and writers Patricia Grace and Witi Ihimaera.
+Among them were the opera singer Dame Kiri Te Kanawa, film director Lee Tamahori, child actor Keisha Castle-Hughes, golfer Michael Campbell, artist Ralph Hotere, and writers Patricia Grace and Witi Ihimaera.

 According to oral tradition, some canoes landed on the East Coast of the North Island.
 Whangaparāoa, at the very eastern tip of the Bay of Plenty, is often referred to as the landing place of numerous canoes, including the famous Tainui and Te Arawa.
 Another canoe, Mataatua, made its landfall at the mouth of the Whakatāne River.